-Pocket Casts review
+Pocket Casts full review

 Smartphone apps are the perfect medium to manage your podcast library and take it with you--anywhere your ears go, your favourite podcasts can follow.
 Pocket Casts (£2.70) is the best podcatcher for your Android smartphone or Android tablet.
 See also: Best Android apps.

 Pocket Casts' flat design and clutter-free navigation allows for an intuitive user experience.
 All your favourite podcasts are stored in one easy-to-peruse magazine-style library (as you can see to the left).
 One nit-pick: There is no "list view" layout option in the initial window (I'm a fan of list views), but once you click a podcast icon, the app will present you with a list view of available episodes.

 Tap on an individual episode to prompt a pop-up with a brief episode description and the option to stream or download.
 (The app charitably has an auto-delete function that will delete episodes after they've been played - the lack of an auto-cleanup in other apps has caused me grief in the past.)

 Once inside an episode, you can readily skip around on the timeline or simply push a button to skip ahead 30 seconds if you're bored, or backpedal 10 seconds if you missed something.
 Easy.

 The app boasts a simple discovery function to find new podcasts by network, genre, or staff picks.
 Additionally, it's simple to find and subscribe to the podcasts you already knew you liked.